onlyEugeneLi/ACO-RobotPathPlanning-MATLAB/3 - Convergence/Log.md

 * ✔️Inspect pheromone update process and foraging process
 * ✔️Would be helpful to check ```calcDelta``` ```ConvertXY``` ```tau``` ```deltaTau``` ```pathRecord``` ```globalDelta``` ```pathLength```
 * ✔️ Should expect the converge result in the end
+* Analyse the map size, iterations, number of ants, relative importance, pheromone matrix to solve the convergence issue
+  * Maybe it is not supposed to converge at the minimal value? just close

 ## 📍 [Unreleased]